5 Consumer Data Protection Tips For Your SaaS Business

 Collecting only the necessary data also ensures your business complies with certain government consumer data privacy laws.

-Audit all the forms on your payment pages, account creation pages or contact forms, newsletter subscriptions, and landing pages.
+Audit all the forms on your payment pages, account creation pages or contact forms, newsletter subscriptions, and landing pages to ensure they support customer data integration effectively.
 When users use a QR code for app downloads to install your app, how much data does that app collect?
 Ensure every data you’re asking for is really necessary for your operations.

 Evaluate the Security Of Service Providers